pixlbreaker/CSC290-Attach-4/README.md

 to the gui, I made minor adjustments to the new files to improve overall design and structure.

 As for README.md, I contributed by providing gif's of the game's playback for both Player vs Player and Player vs AIHard.
-My contributions to README.md were minimal as a single group member focuesed on the administrative aspect of the project, including README.md
+My contributions to README.md were minimal as a single group member focused on the administrative aspect of the project, including README.md

 ## Additional Information